tvaroska/downloader/product/roadmap.md

 ## Executive Summary

 This roadmap outlines the complete implementation strategy for the REST API Downloader, a high-performance web service for programmatic URL content downloading.
-The implementation is structured in six phases over 8-10 weeks, progressing from core functionality to production-ready deployment with comprehensive monitoring and security features.
+This document consolidates:

+- **Foundational Development**: 6 phases completed (core functionality to production deployment)
+- **Refactoring Work**: 8 tasks completed, 5 remaining (detailed analysis from code review)
+- **Enhancement Roadmap**: 18 prioritized tasks for optimization and advanced features

+**Note**: This document consolidates information from `recommendations.md` and `PROGRESS.md` into a unified strategic roadmap.

 ## 🚀 Current Status (Updated: September 2025)